Zombie1111/Unity2DFluidSim/README.md

 - [License](#license)

 ## Overview
-A fast 2D particle-based fluid simulation that does not use Unitys Rigidbodies or PhysX implementation, allowing the simulation to run entirely on a separate thread
+A fast 2D particle-based fluid simulation that does not rely on Unitys Rigidbodies or PhysX implementation, allowing the simulation to run entirely on a separate thread

 (Gif showing fluid sim here, add later)

 ## Key Features
 <ul>
 <li>2D fluid simulation and rendering</li>
-<li>Fluid interacts with 2D box shaped colliders</li>
+<li>Fluid interacts with 2D box shaped colliders and rigidbodies</li>
 <li>Simulation runs entirely on a Burst-compiled job</li>
 <li>Utilizes GPU instancing for fluid rendering</li>
 </ul>